We All Dangle From a Very Delicate Thread — The Key Thing is to Never Give Up

 During the formative years of Bonobos, things got hard.

 You don’t want to let your team down, you don’t want to let your customers down, you don’t want to let your investors down, you don’t want to let your family down, you don’t want to let yourself down.

-In 2007 my cofounder and I launched the company, an act not unlike giving birth in its level of all-consuming intensity.
-In 2008 we had to prove the company could work, working around the clock out of a stock-room that was also my bedroom to demonstrate brands could now be built online.
-In 2009 I went through the departure of that cofounder — my good friend and the creative visionary behind our brand.
+In 2007 my cofounder and I launched the company, an act not unlike giving birth and raising an infant in its level of all-consuming intensity.
+In 2008 we had to prove the company could work, working around the clock out of a stock-room that was also my bedroom to demonstrate brands could now be built online, to invent the digitally native vertical brands (DNVBs) model.
+In 2009 I went through the departure of that cofounder — my friend and the creative visionary behind our brand.
 That went down at the same time as a relationship with a girlfriend bottomed out.
 A break-up, a personal friendship on the ropes, and professional divorce with that same friend, all at once.
 A triple whammy.
 I thought that was as bad as things could get.

 I was wrong.